anthonyrussano/cursor-linux-upgrade/README.md

 # Cursor Updater for Linux

-A robust utility script to update the Cursor editor on Linux systems.
-This script automatically fetches the latest version, handles installation, and provides various options for customization.
+A utility script to update the Cursor IDE on Linux systems.

+This script fetches the latest version, handles installation, and provides various options for customization.
-## Features

-- ✅ Automatic version checking and comparison
-- ✅ Download progress indication
-- ✅ Backup of existing installations
-- ✅ Proper error handling and logging
-- ✅ Command-line options for flexibility
-- ✅ Semantic version comparison

 ## Requirements

-- Python 3.6 or higher
+- Python 3.12 or higher.
 - `requests` package
 - `packaging` package
 - `sudo` privileges (for installation)